Leadership

 Key Takeaways:

-• Exhaust velocity matters: Higher \( v_{exhaust} \) improves performance (e.g., Rutherford engine).
+• Exhaust velocity is important: A higher \( v_{exhaust} \) leads to better rocket performance (e.g., Rutherford engine).

 • Mass ratio: Lower dry mass means higher \( \triangle v \).
 Lightweight materials like carbon composites are used to optimize this.